Curator, Ancient Mesopotamia

 +44 (0)20 7323 8846

-Dr. Brereton is a curator for the Ur Digitization Project at the British Museum.
+Previously, Gareth was a curator for the Ur of The Chaldees Project, which aimed to digitally reunify the archaeological material and archival resources from Sir Leonard Woolley's excavations at the ancient city of Ur.
 He has also worked on a significant acquisition of seals, metalwork and figurines from the Middle East, and was responsible for cataloguing the ceramic collection from Tell Taya in northern Iraq.

 He was awarded an Arts and Humanities Research Council Scholarship for his PhD research (Institute of Archaeology, UCL), which focused on the transition from Neolithic to urban societies in the greater Mesopotamian region.

 Gareth has participated in numerous fieldwork projects throughout the Middle East.
 He currently supervises the excavation of Tello (the ancient city of Girsu) in southern Iraq as part of the British Museum’s Iraq Scheme.
 He has previously supervised the excavation of a prehistoric settlement in the Kurdistan region of northern Iraq (The Sharizor Prehistory Project, UCL), and has worked at the site of Ras al-Hadd in Oman with the British Museum.

 Excavations at Ras al-Hadd, Oman (The British Museum)

 The Sharizor Prehistory Project (UCL and UCL Qatar)

 Cataloguing the ceramic collection from Tell Taya, Iraq

 External fellowships/ honorary positions/ membership of professional bodies

 Council Member and Trustee for the British Institute for the Study of Iraq (BISI)